prof3ssorSt3v3/mad9011/docs/modules/week4/README.md

 ## Clipping Mask

 Finally, let's take a look at the clipping mask effect.
 Clipping masks are objects that mask other artwork so only areas within the shape are visible.
-Challenge: Try to edit the clipping mask or image sets in Isolation mode.
+You can edit the clipping mask or image sets in Isolation mode, too.

 <a href="https://helpx.adobe.com/ca/illustrator/how-to/illustrator-creating-basic-clipping-mask.html" target=”_blank”>![Create a basic clipping mask](./clippingmask.png)</a>